graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

    `System.Reactive` nuget package in your library if you wish.

 6. Derived implementations allow for a scoped DI provider during execution of data events.
-It will be necessary to override `ProcessDataAsync` and change the `RequestServices` property to a scoped instance before calling `base.ProcessDataAsync`.
+It will be necessary to override `ProcessDataAsync` and change the `ExecutionContext.RequestServices` property to a scoped instance before calling `base.ProcessDataAsync`.

 There are a number of other minor issues fixed; see these links for more details: